 World Care’s mission is to provide humanitarian relief by recycling surplus materials and supply to create usable resources for health, education and sustainable communities worldwide.
-We believe in providing tools to those less fortunate and promoting an ethic of community service.
 We recognize the greater capacities of ingenuity, compassion, service, vision, and leadership, and seek to embody these values in all that we do.

-Over the last 14 years, World Care has distinguished itself as the go-to organization for providing populations in need with humanitarian aid in the form of health, education, and emergency supplies.
+Over the last 20 years, World Care has distinguished itself as the go-to organization for providing populations in need with humanitarian aid in the form of health, education, and emergency supplies.
 We support more than 170 organizations and countless individuals across Tucson and Southern Arizona.
-We will continue to support the community during their daily crises.
 Our commitment to recycling, which is a major revenue source, will remain the foundation of the World Care model.
 Our doors are always open to take in donations from the public and local area businesses so that we can provide no-to-low cost materials to those in need.

 The story of World Care began in 1993, when a group of healthcare workers from Washington D.C. traveled to Guatemala on a feasibility analysis project to identify the health conditions and the type of technology needed in rural health facilities.
 In this specialized team of four was Lisa Hopper who, after a thorough analysis of the present conditions, realized that the real need was not for the complex medical technology, but for the very basic life nurturing necessities such as food, shelter and most importantly – education.

 In 1996, World Care was launched as a 501(c)3 non-profit organization in Tucson, Arizona.
 World Care thus began its first program in the area of education and labeled its school supply drive “Tools for Schools.”
-In its first year, World Care’s Tools for Schools project supported 200 schoolchildren.
+In its first year, World Care’s Tools for Schools project supported 200 school children.
 By 2004, World Care supported over 25,000 children, 268 schools and countless teachers in Arizona.
-Tools for Schools has been reaching out into other states and countries over the several years, helping others get textbooks and basic school supplies through their local organizations.